 - Supervisors: Elaine, Graham (also Clinic Director), Philippa, Richard, Sheona, Tony and Vivien

 Every Monday evening in term time, the Law Clinic holds advice sessions for members of the public in the Wigoder Law Building.
 At these sessions, solicitors and barristers in private practice donate their time to advise clients and work with out team.
 Students help arrange the sessions, observe the volunteer advisers at the interviews and discuss the cases with them.
 We are indebted to all of our volunteer legal advisors and couldn’t function in the way that we do without them.
+(Please note that, while COVID-19 restrictions are in place, these sessions will be held online via Zoom).

 The Clinic has received numerous awards recognising and celebrating its work, including: